 Take a left at W. Harmon Avenue.
 There are three left hand turn lanes onto W. Harmon Avenue.
 From there, the directions are the same as we wrote above, when going south on the Las Vegas Strip – which is to say you’ll go approximately 600 feet to an up ramp, then make two lefts to the Vdara.
 The signage is pretty good and will lead you the way.

 I know we said that the Vdara is valet parking only, however technically, there is self-parking available, albeit at neighboring resorts.

 On their website, the Vdara states that guests can use the Aria’s parking garage.
 That, however, is accessible through a different street and area entirely, and would result in a very far walk including walking and hauling your luggage through the Aria casino.

 Should you really want self-parking, a better option would be to park at the Bellagio’s parking garage and walk to Vdara via the Bellagio.
 You would go through the Bellagio for a bit, then a covered walkway into the Vdara.
 It would be about a five to ten minute walk.

 Either way, it costs the same to park at either one of the self-parking garages at the Bellagio or Aria.
 Here are the self-parking fees:

 4 – 24 Hours: $15

 As with valet parking, Gold, Platinum and Noir M Life rewards members receive complimentary self-parking at Aria and the Bellagio parking garages.
 Unlike the valet parking, “Pearl” M Life members receive free self-parking privileges at both Aria and the Bellagio.

-(Photos courtesy of La Citta Vita and Sean MacEntree via Flickr.)
+(Photo courtesy of Sean MacEntree via Flickr.)